-In some states, certain types of businesses must place visible notices within the workplace, like health warnings or reminders for employees to wash their hands.
+Certain types of businesses must place visible notices within the workplace in some states, like health warnings or reminders to wash their hands.
 To determine which posters you need and print free copies, visit the elaws Poster Advisor.

 What Are Antitrust Laws For Small Businesses?